davidcole1340/ext-php-rs/guide/src/macros/impl.md

 Class methods can take a `&self` or `&mut self` parameter.
 They cannot take a consuming `self` parameter.
 Static methods can omit this `self` parameter.

-As there is no attribute directly on the method, options are passed as separate
+Options are passed as separate attributes:
-attributes:

 - `#[defaults(i = 5, b = "hello")]` - Sets the default value for parameter(s).
 - `#[optional(i)]` - Sets the first optional parameter.
 Note that this also sets